google/xls/docs_src/floating_point.md

 The `fma` operation (again, fused multiply-add) is a three-operand operation that computes the product of the first two and the sum of that with the third.
-The IEEE 754-2008 decription of the operation states that the operation should be performed "as if with unbounded range and precision", limited only by rounding of the final result.
+The IEEE 754-2008 description of the operation states that the operation should be performed "as if with unbounded range and precision", limited only by rounding of the final result.
 In other words, this differs from a sequence of a separate multiply followed by an add in that there is only a single rounding